Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

+Signal: <span style="color:darkred"><strong>❌ Worsening</strong></span>

+- _From 2010 to 2021, the age-standardized YLLs more than doubled, from 363 → 772 per 100k (+112%)._

 Opioid use disorder (OUD) is not driven by diet, blood pressure, or cholesterol, it is a disease of dependency, born from pain management, social vulnerability, and the biology of addiction.
 OUD blurs the line between medical treatment and illicit use, as patients prescribed opioids for pain can find themselves trapped in cycles of tolerance, craving, and withdrawal.
-The age-standardized YLL rate more than doubled, from 363 → 772 per 100k (+112%).

 For Opioid use disorder, one could attribute lead risk factors as social and environmental as addiction feeds addiction and drugs had to be started to develop addiction.
 Further roads to addiction are medication (pain killers) and overall mental health scape routes for people.